Join us throughout the year and learn more about real climate solutions.

-Hear from Climate Solutions, Washington Physicians for Social Responsibility, American Lung Association, the Puget Sound Clean Air Agency, and Oregon Environmental Council in a panel discussion on how our health and our climate are inextricably linked, and how acting on climate change, cleaning up our air and water quality, and transitioning to a clean energy economy will help us and our climate stay health and well.
+Climate Solutions, Washington Physicians for Social Responsibility, American Lung Association, the Puget Sound Clean Air Agency, and Oregon Environmental Council contributed to this panel discussion on how our health and our climate are inextricably linked, and how acting on climate change, cleaning up our air and water quality, and transitioning to a clean energy economy will help us and our climate stay healthy.

 The Big Issue: Transforming Our Transportation | Sept 10, 2020

 How do you typically get around, in the places where you live and work?
 How do you want to get around?
 How does the way you get around make you feel when you reach your destination?